-It is therefore obligatory to appoint a cosmetics Responsible person in the EU to be able to put the products on the EU market.
+It is, therefore, obligatory to appoint a cosmetics Responsible person in the EU/UK to be able to put the products on the EU/UK market.

 There has to be only one Responsible person per product for the whole EU and only one Responsible person per product covering the whole UK.

 |In order to establish clear responsibilities, each cosmetic product should be linked to a responsible person established within the Community.
 (EU Regulation 1223/2009, Article 11)|

 |For the purpose of effective market surveillance, a product information file should be made readily accessible, at one single address within the Community, to the competent authority of the Member State where the file is located.
 (EU Regulation 1223/2009, Article 17)|

 The Responsible person has to ensure safety and compliance of the cosmetic products with the EU Cosmetics Regulation and/or UK Schedule 34 to the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 before they are placed on the EU/UK market, and make sure that the products remain compliant with the Regulation while they are on the market.

 |For each cosmetic product placed on the market, the responsible person shall ensure compliance with the relevant obligations set out in this Regulation.
 (EU Regulation 1223/2009, Article 4.2)|